Black1978/React-app-e-commerce-shop/README.md

-# React App
+# React App.

-A client part of e-commerce shop
+A client part of e-commerce shop.